martinbra/pyphoon/README.md

                         locale for that the phase of the Moon must be shown.
                         English by default
   -s {north,south}, --hemisphere {north,south}
-                        Hemisphere from where to show moon [north/south].
+                        Hemisphere from where to show moon.
 North by default
 ~~~~

 By default the number of lines is 30 and the date is today.